Dr Bobby Nisha

 Telephone (International): +44 114 222 6934

-The fascination for built environment led me to a Bachelor award in Architecture (B.Arch) in 2005.
+The fascination for built environment led me to a Bachelor award in Architecture (B.Arch).
 As an Architect I gained international experience working for an architectural practice in Dubai.
-Over the years of undergraduate studies and industrial practice, I realized that there is enormous potential to bridge the gap between urban planning and building architecture while addressing the environmental issues that need to make a city sustainable.
-This eventually led me to a post graduate qualification in Urban design (M.Arch) from the University of Nottingham in 2009.
+Realizing that there is enormous potential to bridge the gap between urban planning and building architecture, led me to a post graduate qualification in Urban design (M.Arch) from the University of Nottingham.

 My approach to teaching begins from a position of respecting the self-expression and individuality of students to further inspire creative thinking.
 I seek to engage students in current academic debates in order to help them to develop an understanding and appreciation of the interdisciplinary nature of Urban Design in terms of its theory, principles, components and practice.